Meiryo7743/covid-19-ichikawa/content/articles/202009202144/index.en.md

 title: "Kounodai Elementary School Will Be Temporarily Closed"
 ---

 According to the announcement by Ichikawa City, the 49th asymptomatic case is a student at Kounodai Elementary School.
-In addition, it was also made public that another student has been infeceted.
+In addition, it was also made public that another student has been infected.
 Please note that **Kounodai Elementary School will be temporarily closed from September 23 to 25** for cleaning up and so on.

 As a side note, [the original press](https://www.city.ichikawa.lg.jp/pub01/hasseijokyo.html) is below: